Full membership of NAAN is open to organisations which currently provide appropriate adults. In addition to all other benefits, full members have:

 As primary contact you'll receive updates by email relevant to AA provision.
 These include changes to law and best practice, new resources, upcoming events and new tender opportunities.
 We don’t like to bombard your inbox but usually send around 3 e-updates per month.

-Fees do not become due until your application has been accepted.
+Subscriptions do not become due until your application has been accepted.
 Our preferred payment method is BACS / bank transfer.
 If you are unable to pay via this method, please get in touch.

 The National Appropriate Adult Network (NAAN) is committed to improving both the range and quality of appropriate adult services in England and Wales.
 In order to do this effectively, we ask all members to operate under the following protocol.